-- 8. Open the Disk Management utility and bring the drive offline.
+- 8. In the Disk Management utility, bring the drive offline.
 Detach the volume from the temporary instance.
 You can terminate the temporary instance if you have no further use for it. - 9.
-Restore the root volume of the affected instance by attaching it as /dev/sda1. - 10.
+Restore the root volume of the affected instance by attaching the volume as /dev/sda1. - 10.
 Start the instance.